-Registration for the Iowa Farm Bureau Federation’s 2023 Young Farmer Conference has opened with plenty on tap for the Jan.
-27-28 event, including the annual Discussion Meet competition, pre-conference industry tours and educational sessions at the Iowa Events Center in Des Moines.
+Registration for the Iowa Farm Bureau Federation’s (IFBF) 2024 Young Farmer Conference has opened with a plethora of activities on tap, including the annual Discussion Meet, preconference industry tours and educational sessions.

-The Discussion Meet helps participants build communication skills, develop an understanding of important ag issues and explore how to pool knowledge to solve problems.
+Also on Saturday afternoon, the Young Farmer Discussion Meet, sponsored by Grainger and GROWMARK, provides an opportunity for participants to build discussion skills, develop an understanding of important ag issues and explore how groups can pool knowledge to reach a consensus and solve problems.

-The top eight will be finalists and will be coached throughout the year to prepare for the final rounds, held during the Iowa Farm Bureau annual meeting in December 2023.
-Prizes are awarded to four state finalists, and the winner will advance to the American Farm Bureau Discussion Meet in January 2024 in Salt Lake City.
+The top eight finalists will advance to compete at the Iowa Farm Bureau annual meeting in December 2024.
+Prizes are awarded to the top four state finalists, and the winner will advance to the American Farm Bureau Discussion Meet in January 2025 in San Antonio.

-The conference will wrap up with social hour, dinner, Nielsen’s keynote speech, Discussion Meet and Grow Your Future Award results, networking and grand prize drawings.
+The conference will wrap up with social hour, dinner and results of the Discussion Meet and Grow Your Future Award.

 Want more news on this topic?
 Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!